revuls/angular-components-cli/README.md

 # angular-components-cli

-Nodejs CLI to generate all needed files in angular when creating components with the best practices
+Nodejs CLI to generate all needed files in angular when creating components and services with the best practices

 ### Global install